jthlim/jeff-phrasing/README.md

 This phrasing dictionary automatically matches tenses and verb forms, which makes it easier to learn and with the key-space freed up, allows for more expressive phrases.
-You can write the following in a single stroke:
+Some examples of how single stroke phrases:
 * `KWHRG`: `He goes`
+* `KWHRGD`: `He went`
 * `KWHRO*EFGD`: `He really shouldn't go`
 * `SWR-RPB`: `I understand`
 * `SWRA*EUFRPB`: `I still can't understand`